asmasonomics/asmasonomics.github.io/courses/2024-11-08_Genomics3_Workshop4_RNAseq.markdown

 ```

 <p align="justify">
 As we are running statistical tests for so many genes, we need to have a p value correction.
 Sleuth uses Benjamini-Hochberg, a ranking system to reduce false positives.
 We then use these 'q' values, again with a stringent threshold such as <0.05.
-Use ```head```, ```less```, ```grep``` or other tools you know to look at the significant genes - do any come up that you recognise?
+Use <code>head</code>, <code>less</code>, <code>grep</code> or other tools you know to look at the significant genes - do any come up that you recognise?
 Do any of our "quick check" genes come up?
 If not, why do you think this is?<br/><br/>
 The other thing to consider here is that q<0.05 genes are <i>statistically</i> different, but that doesn't necessarily equal biologically significant - the fold change in expression could be very small, but appear very significant just due to the power of the test (i.e. the ability of the test to see changes).
 This is particularly common when you have replicates from cell lines (as these are more like technical repeats than biological ones).<br/><br/>
 Now we're going to combine our TPMs and our sleuth results and make a volcano plot.<br/>
 </p>